 So maybe if we introduce some folks to each other, we could figure out how to provide decent but very modest, two-persons-to-a-room buildings that would be partially subsidized to the farmers by retreatants under the sponsorship of a religious organization for the rest of the year.

 As a rural housing buyer or provider, you have the usual array of financing opportunities.
 In fact, the first step should be to stop in and chat with your local banker, who'll know what's hot and what's not in your area.

-However, a couple of families of specialized financing sources for rural housing are the USDA's Rural Housing Service and the private AgFirst Farm Credit Bank.
+However, a couple of families of specialized financing sources for rural housing in the U.S. are the USDA's Rural Housing Service and the private AgFirst Farm Credit Bank.
 The Housing Assistance Council is a private non-profit that allows low-income rural families to provide "sweat equity" by working on their homes.
 They are especially strong in the poorest of America's rural neighborhoods.